“Hey, guys! If you want to sit with us, we’ll be sitting in the back of the cafeteria.”

 It’s Not Easy, but It’s Worth It

 Yes, I said choose.
-That means forgiveness isn’t a feeling; it’s a choice.
+That means that forgiveness isn’t a feeling; it’s a choice.
 It’s a conscious decision to do the right thing and let go of the grudge.

 Not because it’s easy.
 Not because the other person deserves it.
 Not even because you might feel better after you do.